Video shows how bad the ride home can be for some kids who play sports

 Sometimes that means parents, even if they may be well-meaning, need to get out of the way.

-4. Yup..
+9. Yup..
 I agree with her.
 The problem here is that this “kid” in’t playing recreational soccer.
 He is playing competitive sports.
 Recreational programs do not have practices.

 If the kid is goofing around, not trying hard at practice, wasting other kids time, then he should not be in that environment and his father is ABSOLUTELY CORRECT.

 1. Damian, it’s important to tune into our children’s cues about whether they are enjoying their activities and taking time to assess if they are the right fit for them.
 The dad in this video could have witnessed his son’s behaviour at practice and decided that it’s possible that the program isn’t a good fit for him.
 The conversation should go a very different way though. i.e. non-judgementally asking the child if they are having fun, what they like, what they don’t like, listening to what they say, and potentially helping them connect with activities and programs that are right for them instead of shaming them for goofing off.
 The parent’s role is to support and guide, not to control.
-See https://activeforlife.com/child-wants-to-quit/ for more on this topic.
+See activeforlife.com/child…s-to-quit/ for more on this topic.

 Leave a Reply